 Let’s say you ask for feedback on one song and the person responds with “I like it.
 It’s a good track, but the melody doesn’t really work with the underlying chord progression.”

 So you go and fix it, and then you work on another track and ask someone else for feedback.
 They respond with something similar, “Love the arrangement, love the mix, but you’ve got a few notes out of key that are really off-putting.”

 Clearly there’s a recurring issue here – you don’t know your music theory, so you should invest more time and effort into studying it.

 Regardless of whether you want to build a career out of music production or not, growing your network and building relationships with other artists and producers is paramount.

 The producer who’s well connected will collaborate more often, get offered more remix opportunities, play gigs more frequently, and receive more helpful feedback than the producer who has no network.

 Because I want to stay on topic, I’m not going to tell you how to build your network in this post.
-But if you’re interested in learning more, here are two links that may help:
+But if you’re interested in learning more, apart from the link above, here are two links that may help:

 In his acclaimed book Influence, Robert Cialdini writes about the rule of reciprocation, which basically states that we have a deeply ingrained inclination to pay people back if they’ve helped us out.

 Well, by offering value to people before asking them for something, you’re more likely to get a response.